Marketing Research Association

+The Marketing Research Association (MRA) merged with Council of American Survey Research Association (CASRO) to form the Insights Association in 2017.

+History

-The Marketing Research Association (MRA) was a 501(c)(6) non-profit, membership trade association, incorporated in New York state.
-Members were companies that specialized in, or had departments that specialized in, market research, consumer opinion and related marketing intelligence.
-Individuals who were marketing research practitioners could also become members.
+MRA was a 501(c)(6) non-profit, membership trade association, incorporated in New York state.
+It was located in Washington D.C. and founded in 1957.

+Members were companies and individuals that specialized in, or had departments that specialized in, market research, consumer opinion and related marketing intelligence.

-Located in Washington D.C. the Marketing Research Association was founded in 1957.
-The MRA's chief product was membership.
+The MRA's chief product was representing the membership.
 It was also active in advocating industry positions on legislative and regulatory issues.
-In January 2017, the Marketing Research Association merged with CASRO to form the Insights Association.

 Membership

 Membership principally included access to a common code of conduct and set of best practices; industry-related news briefs and publications, including its trade-oriented magazine, Alert; invitation to MRA's annual conference and to meetings of its regional chapters; access to market research videos, online training seminars, papers and directories; access to professional certification; legislative updates; governmental advocacy; and access to an online jobs board.
 Annual membership dues are dependent on the applicant's company size and relationship to the marketing research industry.
 Some membership-only products are sold separately (i.e., not included in the annual membership fee).
 The organization said it has approximately 3,000 members.